iamjimtaylor/iamjimtaylor/_posts/2016-04-14-playing-football-from-an-early-age.md

 The classes are really clever.
 It really surprised me.
 It wasn't all about kicking a ball around for an hour.
 It's all about fun and games.

-After signing him into class he's giving a tiny red sticker for his right foot and blue sticker for left foot.
+After signing him into class he's given a tiny red sticker for his right foot and blue sticker for his left foot.
 This alone excites him.
-He then had 10 minutes to kick a ball around the room before class begins.
+He then has 10 minutes to kick a ball around the room before class begins.

 Rather than shoot for goal he sometimes likes to pick the ball up and aim for the basketball nets instead!